 What is Fair Trade?

+Fair Trade is a global trade model and certification allows shoppers to quickly identify products that were produced in an ethical manner.
 For consumers, Fair Trade offers a powerful way to reduce poverty through their everyday shopping.
 For farmers and workers in developing countries, Fair Trade offers better prices, improved terms of trade, and the business skills necessary to produce high-quality products that can compete in the global marketplace.
 Through vibrant trade, farmers and workers can improve their lives and plan for their futures.
 Today, Fair Trade benefits more than 1.2 million farming families in 70 developing countries across Africa, Asia and Latin America.

 Fair prices and credit: Democratically organized farming groups receive a guaranteed minimum floor price (or the market price if it’s higher) and an additional premium for certified organic products.
 Farming organizations are also eligible for pre-harvest credit.

 Fair labor conditions: Workers on Fair Trade farms enjoy freedom of association, safe working conditions and sustainable wages.
 Forced child and slave labor are strictly prohibited.

 Direct trade: With Fair Trade, importers purchase from Fair Trade producer groups as directly as possible to eliminate unnecessary middlemen and empower farmers to develop the business capacity necessary to compete in the global marketplace.

 Democratic and transparent organizations: Fair Trade farmers and workers decide democratically how to invest Fair Trade premiums, which are funds for community development.

-- Community development: Fair Trade farmers and farm workers invest Fair Trade premiums in social and business development projects like scholarships, schools, quality improvement and leadership training, and organic certification.
+Community development: Fair Trade farmers and farm workers invest Fair Trade premiums in social and business development projects like scholarships, schools, quality improvement and leadership training, and organic certification.

 Environmental sustainability: Harmful agrochemicals and GMOs are strictly prohibited in favor of environmentally sustainable farming methods that protect farmers’ health and preserve valuable ecosystems for future generations.